WDI-HoneyBadger/hw-w05d04-express-structure/index.md

 # Entry Point of Application
 This is where all the config for our application goes

+-	Index.js is a configuration and initialisation file where we configure our server to use things - It’s the entry file of our app

 ## Required Packages and Config

 ### express